peilun-he/PDSim/README.md

 ### Unit tests

-Users can undergo a unit test under the "Unit Tests" navigaion bar of PDSim to ensure that all functionalities of PDSim are operating correctly.
+Users can undergo a unit test under the "Unit Tests" navigation bar of PDSim to ensure that all functionalities of PDSim are operating correctly.
 This test sequence entails several key steps: initially, users define the desired number of trajectories and relevant parameters.
 Subsequently, PDSim executes